Assouad-Nagata dimension and gap for ordered metric spaces: Introduction

 "Snakes" mentioned in the second claim of the theorem are order-increasing sequences of points which oscillate between neighborhoods of two points (We discuss the notion of snakes in more detail in Section \ref{sec:firstexamples}).

-To prove Theorem \ref{thm:nagata} above, we can assume that $M$ is uniformly discrete.
+In view of Lemma \ref{rem:goedel}, it is sufficient to prove the statement of Theorem \ref{thm:nagata} for finite metric spaces.
+We make a more general assumption that $M$ is uniformly discrete.
 We choose an appropriate constant $\lambda$, defined by the linearity constant $K$ for the control function (a possible choice is $\lambda= 4K$), and consider coverings from the definition of Assouad-Nagata dimension with $r= \lambda^n$, $n \in \mathbb{N}$.
 In Lemma \ref{lem:finitedimensionimpliesANfiltration} we modify this family of coverings to enforce a certain hierarchical structure on the sets of these coverings.
 This hierarchical structure guarantees that the sets of the coverings satisfy the assumption of Lemma \ref{le:convex}, which provides a sufficient condition for the existence of an order, such that given sets on some space are "convex" with respect to this order.
 We discuss this notion at the end of Section \ref{sec:firstexamples}.
 In Lemma \ref{lem:ANfiltrationCorollary} we show that such orders satisfy an upper bound for the order ratio function in the claim of the theorem.

 The worst possible case for solving the universal travelling salesman problem are spaces with linear $\OR(k)$.
 An example of a sequence of finite graphs with linear $\OR(k)$ is constructed in Gorodezky et al \cite{gorodezkyetal}, see also Bhalgat et al \cite{bhalgatetal} who show that a sequence of Ramanujan graphs of large girth and of bounded diameter-by-girth ratio has this property.
 The above mentioned paper considered both the question of the dependence of the number of required points $k$ as well as the dependence on the cardinality of a finite graph $n$.
-As we have mentioned, in this paper we consider the dependence on $k$, the question that makes sense both for finite and infinite spaces.
+As we have mentioned, in this paper we consider the dependence on $k$, the question that makes both sense for finite and infinite spaces.

 Since a result of Osajda \cite{osajda} allows to imbed subsequences of graphs with large girth into Cayley graphs, combining his result with that of \cite{gorodezkyetal} one can conclude that there exist groups with linear $\OR(k)$.
 While the above mentioned argument uses both a remarkable construction of Ramanujan graphs of large girth and a recent graphical small cancellation technique, we prove that there is a large class of metric spaces and sequences of metric spaces with infinite order breakpoint (and thus claiming that $\OR(k)=k$, not only that this function is linear).
 Easy examples of groups of this kind can be obtained from Thm III.